Iceland Training Day Weekly Muscle Gain Plan — 2,000 kcal

 How much does this muscle gain plan cost per week?

 This plan is designed for Iceland and typically costs £20–30 per week for one person, depending on what you already have at home.
-Buying in bulk, choosing own-brand items, and batch cooking can reduce the cost further.
+Bonus Card can reduce this further.

 How much protein does this plan provide per day?